-- Noggin the Nog, Episode 1 (7:44, after the ad) – The very first episode from 1959 of the popular British animated series.
-Other Noggin episodes from season 1 on can be found on YouTube.
+- Noggin the Nog, Episode 1 (only the first 2+ minutes) – Beginning of the very first episode from 1959 of the popular British animated series.
+Succeeding episodes from the first season are on YouTube.

 Here are some pdf documents I referenced in the talk.
 The first three are excerpts from the documents above, which are available on the Internet Archive: archive.org.

 - Fredric Madden’s Original Paper – The first paper published about the Lewis Chessmen.
 Excerpt from Archaeologia, Volume XXIV, published by the Society of Antiquaries in London, 1832.
 Comes in at a hefty 97 pages!